rweigel/stats/notes.md

 ## Conditional Probability and the Multiplication Rule

 We want to know the probability of event $A$ given event $B$ occurred.
-One way to do this is by counting and writing down how we expect the number of times $A$ occurred given event $B$ occurred in terms of set operations.
+One way to do this is to count and write down how we expect the number of times $A$ occurred, given that event $B$ occurred, in terms of set operations.
 First, consider the fraction

 $$
 F(A \text { given } B) = \frac{n(A\cap B)}{n(A\cap B) + n(A'\cap B)}